Performance of empirical risk minimization in linear aggregation: Introduction and main results

-means that ${\rm span}(F)$ is a \textit{subgaussian class}, following the definition from \cite{LM13}.
-To put this assumption in some perspective, there are numerous examples of subgaussian classes (the simplest of which are classes of linear functionals on $\R^M$ endowed with a subgaussian design) for which the equivalence constant $C$ is an absolute constant, unlike the constant $B$ in \eqref{eq:catoni}, which is at least $M$.
+means that $\operatorname{span}(F)$ is a \textit{sub-Gaussian class}, following the definition from \cite{LM13}.
+To put this assumption in some perspective, there are numerous examples of sub-Gaussian classes (the simplest of which are classes of linear functionals on $\mathbb{R}^M$ endowed with a sub-Gaussian design) for which the equivalence constant $C$ is an absolute constant, unlike the constant $B$ in (\ref {eqcatoni}), which is at least $M$.

-Naturally, the analysis of ERM under a subgaussian assumption requires a more sophisticated technical machinery than in situations in which the $L_2/L_\infty$ equivalence assumption used in Theorem \ref{theo:catoni} holds.
-Invoking the main result from \cite{LM13}, one can show that if $Y-f^*(X)$ is subgaussian and ${\rm span}(F)$ is a \textit{subgaussian class}, then for every $x>0$, ERM achieves a rate $r_N(M)=c_1xM/N$ with probability at least $1-\exp(-c_2xM)$.
+Naturally, the analysis of ERM under a sub-Gaussian assumption requires a more sophisticated technical machinery than in situations in which the $L_2/L_\infty$ equivalence assumption used in Theorem~\ref {theocatoni} holds.
+Invoking the main result from \cite{LM13}, one can show that if $Y-f^*(X)$ is sub-Gaussian and $\operatorname{span}(F)$ is a \textit{sub-Gaussian class}, then for every $x>0$, ERM achieves a rate $r_N(M)=c_1xM/N$ with probability at least $1-\exp (-c_2xM)$.